 Successful and sustainable capacity development can only occur when there is commitment from individuals who invest in the process from the design stage onwards.

 Engaging stakeholders to build consensus from the time of designing the capacity development process is vital to ensure that all country partners are kept informed, consulted and engaged as necessary.
-Each organisation will have a different role and perspective of the capacity development effort.
-UNDP works with organisations to bring country stakeholders together, along with tools to outline the scope and process for the capacity development.
+Each organization will have a different role and view of the capacity development effort.
+UNDP works with organizations to bring country stakeholders together, along with tools to outline the scope and process for the capacity development.